 And while most people (sane people too) had decided to go to sleep and wake up to the results in the morning, I stayed up through the whole night to watch the local and national story unfold.

 As a young journalist interested in politics, I was delighted to accept an invitation to report on a General Election count in the Sherwood constituency.
-I went there with my politics lecturer who was working for the BBC that night along with a fellow student.
+I, along with a fellow student, went there with my politics lecturer who was working for the BBC that night.

 Rather than simply standing by and making cups of tea, we were really involved in the process of reporting.
 I was interviewing the prospective parliamentary candidates (PPCs), taking photos and keeping the BBC Network up to date with what was going on.
 You can see our work here: BBC Sherwood Constituency 2015.